Frames from Tryst © ROH Collections

 This sort of approach enables us to suppose that epistemic practice is driven both by wanting, by sudden discovery, and by the certainty of incompleteness; we need in addition, to acknowledge that the thematization of earlier practice marks a necessary and temporary stage, within the economy of arts-practice, if the work itself is to attain the status of epistemic object.
 Hence Wooster Group or Forced Entertainment will revisit (verbally or through mixed-mode practices) 'something that worked' in an earlier production process, which they can thematize explicitly (as a means of practical reflection) in the new devising situation as a 'way in', to new discoveries.

 The "epistemic object", for Tim Etchells or Christopher Wheeldon as researcher is not equivalent to the "presumed 'real' object in the sense of a referent".
 'The show', in other words, is not the epistemic outcome, although it may well be both the creative and the professional outcome.
 The residual epistemic object is "un-like our everyday conception of [it]".
 The drive to make new work continues, precisely to the extent that the professional outcome is revealed to be non-identical with the practitioner's own desired object.
-What is specific to the epistemic object and practice, in this sense, is both its incompleteness, and its apparent "capacity to unfold indefinitely".
+What is specific to the epistemic object and practice, in this sense, is both its incompleteness, and its apparent "capacity to unfold indefinitely" within the parameters specific to the discipline (including for example durational performance).

 The relational dynamic binds its researchers in "to a kind of practice that is dynamic, constructive (creative) and perhaps conflictual", as well as "directed at an empirical object mediated by representations".
 However, these representations, which might well be driven by wholly professional imperatives, "always in some aspects fail" or seem to be incomplete.
 The 'show itself' thereby misrepresents the (epistemic) thing it articulates.
 But at the same time, in its moment of formulation or presentation, it "also impl[ies] what is still missing…" (185).
 It seems thereby, in and of itself, to "structure desire and provide for the continuation and unfolding of object-oriented practice".